esteves67/whatsupgenius/README.md

 Psst, open your Spotify application: a playlist called '*What's up genius?*' has been created!

 Now, you are able to manage this one with Whatsapp.
 Send to the Twilio contact your query.
-Your query is the artist and song names.
 The query is sent to Spotify and, if there's a result, Twilio returns it in the conversation.
-This is that what you wanted?
+This is the song that you wanted?
 Ok, so you just have to respond to the bot with something like `'yes', 'yeah', 'yep', 'yup' or '👍'`.
 If it's not what you wanted, type `'no', 'nah', 'nope' or '👎'`.